Filed Date: Oct. 15, 1973

 The case was assigned to District Judge Edward R. Neaher.
 He dismissed the counterclaim and allowed the Fair Housing Act suit to proceed.

 After two years, the matter settled with a consent decree, signed June 10, 1975.
-It included the ordinary disclaimer of liability (the settlement was “in no way an admission” of a violation"), but prohibited the Trumps from "discriminating against any person in the terms, conditions, or privileges of sale or rental of a dwelling."
+It included the ordinary disclaimer of liability (the settlement was “in no way an admission” of a violation), but prohibited the Trumps from "discriminating against any person in the terms, conditions, or privileges of sale or rental of a dwelling."
+In addition to a general injunction against discrimination, the decree prohibits specific discriminatory practices, such as lying about the availability of apartments or interfering with individuals' enjoyment of their housing rights through threats or coercion.
 Fred and Donald Trump were ordered to "thoroughly acquaint themselves personally on a detailed basis" with the Fair Housing Act.
 The agreement also required the Trumps to place ads informing minorities they had an equal opportunity to seek housing at their properties.
 According to a contemporary article in the New York Times, Trump Management was required to furnish the New York Urban League with a weekly list of all apartment vacancies, for two years; the League would get three days to provide qualified applicants for every fifth vacancy in Trump buildings where fewer than 10 percent of the tenants were black.

 The Justice Department called the decree “one of the most far-reaching ever negotiated.”
 Newspaper headlines echoed that assessment.
 The New York Amsterdam News, for example, titled its article “Minorities win housing suit,” and told readers that “qualified Blacks and Puerto Ricans now have the opportunity to rent apartments owned by Trump Management.”